PollyHannah/Phylogenomic-study/README.md

 An output file should now be saved in your current directory.
 The file will be `orthogroups_occpancy.tsv`.
 This .tsv file contains the OrthoFinder output for the relevant taxonomic level (family, genus or species) as well as a column on the far right which provided the 'Occupancy' for each Orthogroup.
 The Occupancy is provided for each orthogroup, and is the percentage of genomes with an ortholog assigned to the orthogroup.

-Each time you run the script, use the mv (move) command to save your output files into the relevant directory in the newly created `r_analysis_results` directory.
+Each time you run the script, use the mv (move) command to save your output files into the relevant directory in the newly created [r_analysis_results](https://github.com/PollyHannah/Phylogenomic-study/tree/main/r_analysis_results) directory.
 For exmaple, if you have just ran the first R script using family level data, go:
 ```bash
 mv *.tsv ./r_analysis_results/family
 ```

-Saved in the directory `r_analysis_results/` you'll find my results for each taxonomic level.
+Saved in the directory [r_analysis_results](https://github.com/PollyHannah/Phylogenomic-study/tree/main/r_analysis_results) you'll find my results for each taxonomic level.

 ##### Output file: Histogram
 The `orthogroups_occpancy_histogram.pdf` file should look something like the image below.
 It contains a histogram showing the number of orthogroups on the Y axis and Occupancy (%) on the x axis.
 The Y axis corresponds to the number of orthogroups at each level of Occupancy.